pubnub/chat-engine-apple/README.md

 [![Build Status](https://travis-ci.org/pubnub/chat-engine-apple.svg?branch=master)](https://travis-ci.com/pubnub/chat-engine-apple)

 [Documentation](https://www.pubnub.com/docs/chat-engine)

-# Deprecation Notice

-ChatEngine has been deprecated with no plans for additional releases.
-Support for the ChatEngine SDK will end on July 16, 2021.
-If you have questions about ChatEngine, please contact us at support@pubnub.com.
-Please visit our newer chat product, [PubNub Chat](https://www.pubnub.com/products/pubnub-chat/).

 PubNub ChatEngine is an object oriented event emitter based framework for building chat applications in Objective-C. It reduces the time to build chat applications drastically and provides essential components like typing indicators, online presence monitoring and message history out of the box.